thephpleague/uri/docs/5.0/manipulations/middlewares.md

 ### Resolving a relative URI

-The `Resolve` URI Modifier provides the mean for resolving an URI as a browser would for a relative URI.
+The `Resolve` URI Middleware provides the mean for resolving an URI as a browser would for a relative URI.
 When performing URI resolution the returned URI is normalized according to RFC3986 rules.
 The uri to resolved must be another Uri object.

 ~~~php
 <?php